gcsescience.com 14 gcsescience.com

 Many

-houses are built with "cavity
+houses are built with cavity

-There is an outside wall and an
+outside wall and an

 inside wall with an air

-gap between them.
+gap between the

 Cavity wall